Peter Brass

 All these are volunteer jobs, unpaid and without release time.

-- I am active as ABET
+- I was for five years active as ABET

 Program Evaluator for Computer Science.
 The Progam Evaluator receives